Prestolee

 Prestolee is a small village in Kearsley, within the Metropolitan Borough of Bolton, in Greater Manchester, England.
 It lies on the River Irwell and is one of a cluster of villages between Bolton and Kearsley, which includes Stoneclough and Ringley.
 It is dubbed the "Island Village" as it is surrounded on all sides by water.

 Historically part of Lancashire, during the Middle Ages, Prestolee was a chapelry within the ancient ecclesiastical parish of Prestwich-cum-Oldham.
 In Wilson's 1870–1872 Imperial Gazetteer of England and Wales it is described as having a population of about 1,600.

-Prestolee is surrounded almost completely by water and is effectively an island, with the River Irwell to the north, west and south and the Manchester, Bolton & Bury Canal to the northeast.
+Prestolee is surrounded almost completely by water and is effectively an island, with the River Irwell to the north, west and south and the Manchester, Bolton and Bury Canal to the northeast.
 There is one road (Bridge Street) that provides vehicle access over the River Irwell.
 Prestolee Road also allows access to the village via a small canal bridge but the road is not metalled and not practical for most vehicles.
 Pedestrian access from the north is facilitated by using Prestolee Aqueduct, a grade II listed structure which carries the canal over the river, or the nearby Pack Horse Bridge.
 Prestolee Locks were on the Bury branch of the canal, which has been disused since a breach in 1936.

 The area around Prestolee forms part of various countryside walks with particular focus upon the industrial heritage of this region.
 Not long ago the area was severely damaged by pollution but with the coming of the Clean Air Act and the demise of the cotton mills the river has once again regained its fish and other wildlife and wildflowers abound.